AlexanderMakarov/am-budget-view/README.md

   press "Excel" button in "Actions" section at right.
   Only one file is needed because it contains transactions for all accounts and cards.
   In `config.yaml` is referenced by `myAmeriaHistoryXlsFilesGlob` setting.
-  Note that it should be accompanied by `myAmeriaMyAccounts` map with "my" account numbers and currencies because file doesn't provide this data.
+  Note that it should be accompanied by `myAmeriaMyAccounts` dictionary with "my" account numbers and relevant currencies because file doesn't provide this data.
-  Otherwise most of application features won't work and parser would fail with error in terminal.
+  Without this data most of application's features won't work, so parser would fail with error in terminal.
   Supports features native to app and Beancount reports except for exchange rates which are not provided in this file as well.
   Parsed by [ameria_history_parser.go](/ameria_history_parser.go).
   !!!
-There is an option to **download such files automatically** via [bank_downloader.py](/scripts/bank_downloader.py) script.
+There is an option to **download such files semi-automatically** via [bank_downloader.py](/scripts/bank_downloader.py) script.
   Copy [scripts/bank_dowloader_config.yaml.template](/scripts/bank_dowloader_configak.yaml.template)
   into new file `bank_dowloader_config.yaml` in "scripts" folder and fill in your data.
+  Each time before running need to login into https://account.myameria.am and copy "Authorization" token from browser developer tools to `auth_token` field (expires in few minutes).
-  Run `python scripts/bank_downloader.py` (or `make bank-downloader`) to download statements.
+  Run `python scripts/bank_downloader.py` (or `make bank-downloader`) to download transactions history starting from `since-DD-MM-YYYY` date until today.
   Note that due to script gets data directly from bank's API it generates "Generic" CSV file (not "MyAmeria History Excel") to provide information about multiple accounts in one file.
-- [OUTDATED, backwards compatibility] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******. before 2025.
+- [OUTDATED, backward compatibility] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******. before 2025.
 Note that it haven't worked for cards, only for accounts.
-  Left for backward compatibility with files downloaded before 2025 (was the main source of data in here), in 2025 use '2025+ History Excel' option.
+  Left to extract information from files downloaded before 2025 (was the main source of data in here), since 2025 use '2025+ History Excel' option instead.
   In `config.yaml` is referenced by `myAmeriaAccountStatementXlsxFilesGlob` setting.
   Parsed by [ameria_stmt_parser.go](/ameria_stmt_parser.go).
-- [NONE] MyAmeria Account/Card Statements CSV downloaded from pages like https://myameria.am/cards-and-accounts/account-statement/****** and https://myameria.am/cards-and-accounts/card-statement/****** in 2025+.
+- [NONE] MyAmeria Account/Card Statements CSV files downloaded from pages like https://myameria.am/cards-and-accounts/account-statement/****** and https://myameria.am/cards-and-accounts/card-statement/****** in 2025+.
-  Bank changed format somewhere in border of 2024-2025 and new format doesn't have receiver/sender account number and doesn't have amount in native bank currency, therefore has less data than '2025+ History Excel' option.
+  Bank changed format somewhere in border of 2024-2025 and new format doesn't have Reciever/Payer account number and doesn't have amount in native bank currency, therefore has less data than '2025+ History Excel' option.

 ### Ardshinbank